noahswa/TBD-To-be-detected/README.md

 ### Demo Prediction Video

 - Script: `demo_video_resnet50_baseline.py`
-- Purpose: create a short `.mp4` showing per-image predictions, confidence, and (when available) ground-truth labels inferred from parent class folders (`c0`-`c9`).
-It can also generate a second `.mp4` with Grad-CAM overlays for the same sampled frames.
+- Purpose: create a short `.mp4` that shows per-image predictions, confidence, and, when available, ground-truth labels drawn from parent class folders (`c0`-`c9`).
+It can also create a second `.mp4` with Grad-CAM overlays for the same sampled frames.
 - Layout: the image is shown on the left, while labels and probabilities are shown in a separate right-side panel so the image stays visible.
 - Default sample count: 10 images.